devopsdays/devopsdays-web/content/events/2023-copenhagen/welcome.md

 <div class="row">
   <div class="col-md-6">
     <h2>Welcome to the DevOpsDays Copenhagen</h2>
-    <p>We are very excited to announce DevOpsDays will be coming back to Copenhagen on May 2nd & 3rd 2023.</p>
+    <p>We are very excited to announce DevOpsDays will be coming back to Copenhagen on May 2nd & 3rd 2023!
+This is your chance to be part of the global DevOps community, learn, and make new acquaintances.</p>

-    <p>After several years of uncertainty around large gatherings we has so much fun doing the first <a href="https://devopsdays.org/events/2022-aarhus/welcome/">DevOpsDays Aarhus</a> last year.
-This year we are finally back in Copenhagen, and it will be awesome!</p>
+  <h3>About this event</h3>
+  <p>DevOpsDays is a worldwide series of technical conferences that cover topics
+  within software development, IT infrastructure operations, and the intersection between them.
+Each event is run by engaged volunteers from the local area, and it is a unique place for exchanging ideas and making new DevOps friends locally.</p>

+  <h3>What you will learn about</h3>
+  <p>The agenda will be packed with a wide range of inspiring talks related to
+  software development and IT Infrastructure.
+The speakers are not there to sell anything.</p>
+  <p>Stay tuned for the announcement of this year’s speakers and talks in
+  Copenhagen!</p>

+  <h3>Format</h3>
+  <p>You will be entertained with regular 30-min talks and the funny concept of
+  Lightning Talks.
+There will also be plenty of room for open-space discussions and networking during the conference.
+What is not to like?</p>
+  <h3>Tickets</h3>
+  <p>There are limited seats available, so you do not want to miss out!
+We will soon
+  open for ticket sales!</p>

   <div class = "row">
     <div class = "col-md-2">